AvinashReddy3108/LITMux/README.md

 ## Install:

-Installing this is as wasy as running the command below.
+Installing this is as easy as running the command below.
 (Recommended this on a clean Termux install)

 ```shell
 sh -c "$(curl -fsSL https://git.io/Jei6P)"